ZSL-RSI-SC/RSZero-SAT/data/xlsa17/code/readme.txt

-Data and code for "ZS-ViDAT: Visual descriptions using an Attribute-governed Transformer for zero-shot scene classification in remote sensing images"
+Data and code for "Zero-SAT: Zero-Shot Scene Classification in Remote Sensing Imagery using a Semantic Attribute-guided Transformer"

 Run the following codes one after the other.
 --------------------------------------------------------------------------
 		mataw.py
 --------------------------------------------------------------------------
-Initially, set the dataset path and run mataw.py file.
+Initially, set the dataset path and run the mataw.py file.
 This code will generate {dataset}_img/_label.csv files which contains: labels:- label number of a class is its row number in {dataset}classes.txt and image_files:- image sources